 Perhaps no other symbol is as representative of Korean spring than the cherry blossom.
-And while they might not stick around for an extended amount of time, they are most definitely a sight to behold and seeing them in all their glory should be at the top of your travel itinerary.
+And while they might not stick around for an extended amount of time, they are most definitely a sight to behold and seeing them should be at the top of your travel itinerary.

-Expect to see them around April 7 here in Seoul this year (2016).
+Expect to see them around April 6, 2017 here in Seoul.
+(For a list of expected blooming dates around the country, click here.)
 One of the more popular places to take in the beautiful blossoming of the beotkkot is Yeouido Park, where canopies of pink hang over crowds of camera-toting love birds.
-For less crowded cherry blossom sightseeing, head over to the tranquil Seokchon Lake in Jamsil or Seoul Grand Park.
+For less crowded cherry blossom sightseeing, head over to the tranquil Seokchon Lake in Jamsil, Seoul's University Quarter or Seoul Grand Park.

 Picnic in one of Seoul's parks